-Maharashtra gets legal notice from Swiss firm over Rs 1.5 crore dues linked to CM’s Davos visit
+CM’s Davos visit: Maharashtra gets legal notice from Swiss firm for non-payment of Rs 1.5 crore dues

 This could ‘tarnish Maharashtra’s reputation’ and send a ‘wrong message’ to investors, the Opposition said.